MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-a-Highly-Available-VMM-Management-Server.md

     > [!NOTE]
     > If you have previously chosen to use Microsoft Update on this computer, the **Microsoft Update** page does not appear.

-10. On the **Installation location** page, use the default path or type a different installation path for the [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] program files, and then click **Next**.
+10. On the **Installation location** page, use the default path or type a different installation path for the VMM program files, and then click **Next**.

     The computer on which you are installing the highly available VMM management server will be checked to ensure that the appropriate hardware and software requirements are met.
 If a prerequisite is not met, a page will appear with information about which prerequisite has not been met and how to resolve the issue.
 If all prerequisites have been met, the **Database configuration** page will appear.

-    For information about hardware and software requirements for [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)], see SQL Server Requirements for System Center vNext.
+    For information about hardware and software requirements for VMM, see SQL Server Requirements for System Center vNext.

 11. On the **Database configuration** page, do the following: